hughmancoder/doc-drop/README.md

 **Real-Time Notifications:** Upon a request, a notification appears on the requested clinic's desktop.
 An admin person or the patient's doctor can authorize sharing the records.
 If patient consent is needed, a real-time notifier can be sent to the requester.

-**Cloud Integration:**: integration with cloud storage for ease of accesiblity
+**Cloud Integration:** integration with cloud storage for ease of accesiblity

 **Optional Participation:** Clinics can choose whether or not to use the platform, maintaining autonomy and patient privacy and our software is flexible and accounts for this.